ckan/ckan/doc/theming/index.rst

 .. note::

+    Starting from CKAN version 2.10 the Bootstrap version used in the default CKAN theme is Bootstrap 5.
+For backwards compatibility, Bootstrap 3 templates will be included in CKAN core for a few versions, but they will be eventually removed so you are encouraged to update your custom theme to use Bootstrap 5.
-    Starting from CKAN version 2.12 base templates are controlled by the UI theme.
-You can select which theme to use (``classic``, ``midnight-blud``, custom theme provided by the extension) by using the :ref:`ckan.ui.theme` configuration options.
+    You can select which set of templates to use (Bootstrap 5 or 3) by using the :ref:`ckan.base_public_folder` and :ref:`ckan.base_templates_folder`
+    configuration options.